microsoft/genaiscript/README.md

 https://github.com/microsoft/gptools/assets/4175913/74517b81-4b9c-47d9-8a5c-a15362b0d4db

-## Key Objectives and Technical Elements
+## Overview

-The main objectives of gptools are to improve automation, collaboration, and accessibility in the creation, understanding, and maintenance of complex GPT artifacts.
 The key elements of the gptools framework are:

--   [gptools](./docs/gptools.md): Scripts that integrate traditional code and natural language, leveraging foundation models in their execution.
+-   [gpspecs](./docs/gpspecs.md): Natural language specification documents that also define the LLM context.
--   [gpspecs](./docs/gpspecs.md): Natural language documents that instantiate gptools in a particular context.
+-   [gptools](./docs/gptools.md): Scripts that combine the gpspec source, the context and the LLM models.
--   [VS Code extension](./packages/vscode/README.md): Supporting seamless user interaction with gptools.
+-   [VS Code extension](./packages/vscode/README.md): User interaction with gptools and conversion of LLM results into workspace edits.
 -   **gpvm**: A framework and runtime system that executes gpspecs and gptools.

 GPTools uses hosted AI foundation models (OpenAI, Azure OpenAI, Llama, ...) using a [user-provided token](./docs/token.md).